xLoadingx/RumbleAnimator/DevelopersReplayFormat.md

 - Structure index `i` always refers to `Structures[i]` from the manifest
 - Player index `i` always refers to `Players[i]` from the manifest
+- et cetera for each state array defined in `manifest.json`

-If `ChangedFlag` is 0, the state from the previous frame at the same index is reused.
+If a state for a given index does not appear in a frame, the state from the previous frame is reused.